 Paros: best for villages, beaches and balanced island hopping

 Paros is one of the best all-around Greek islands, with Naoussa, Parikia, Lefkes, Golden Beach, Kolymbithres and easy access to Antiparos.
-The ferry from Santorini to Paros usually takes about 1 hour 45 minutes to 3 hours 35 minutes.
+The ferry from Santorini to Paros takes about 1 hour 45 minutes on high-speed boats and 3 to 3.5 hours on Blue Star conventional ferries, with up to 8 crossings a day in July and August 2026 and economy fares from about €33–45.
 It is possible to reach from Santorini, but it is much better as a 2–4 night stop.

 Best trip length: 3 nights if you want beaches, villages and a slower alternative to Mykonos.